 Abakarova, D., Iskarous, K., Ries, J., Tiede, M., & Noiray, A (2015).
 Development of coarticulation in German children: Mutual Information as a measure of coarticulation and invariance.
 Ultrafest VII, Hong Kong.

 Rubertus, E., Noiray, A., & Mooshammer, C. (2015).
 Speech planning in preschoolers’ picture naming.
-Proceedings Workshop on Infant Language Development, Stockholm, Sweden, 155.
+Proceedings Workshop on Infant Language Development (WILD), Stockholm, Sweden, 155.

 Ménard L., Toupin C., Thibeault M., Noiray A., Giroux M., & Rousseau M. C. (2010).
 A study of VCV coarticulation in 4-year-old children and adults.
 Ultrafest V, New Haven.